Test-Time Scaling of Reasoning Models for Machine Translation: Results and Analysis

 \paragraph{In-Domain Fine-Tuning Unlocks the Benefit of Test-Time Scaling.} In contrast to the general-purpose models, the DRT models reveal that the effectiveness of test-time scaling is highly contingent on domain-specific training, which appears to create an efficient alignment between reasoning effort and performance.
 These models were fine-tuned on the training set of MetaphorTrans (in-domain), while LitEval-Corpus and WMT24-Literary serve as related but out-of-domain literary benchmarks.
 Figure~\ref{fig:drt_budget_vs_actual_combined} visualizes the translation quality (GEA score, right y-axis) and the actual number of thinking tokens generated by the models (left y-axis).

 On the in-domain MetaphorTrans task, we observe a clear and consistent positive correlation between the thinking budget and translation performance.
-As the thinking budget increases from 100 to around 500 tokens, both the number of generated tokens and the GEA scores steadily rise.
+We consider the model's natural stopping point, where the `Actual tokens' curve plateaus around 500 tokens, as the realistic baseline.
+As the thinking budget increases from 100 to this limit, both the number of generated tokens and the GEA scores steadily rise.
+This monotonic improvement indicates that the model is performing valid, necessary reasoning steps.

 However, beyond a 500-token budget, a critical pattern emerges: the models stop generating more thinking tokens, and concurrently, their performance plateaus.
 We hypothesize that the fine-tuning successfully aligns the model's reasoning behavior with the effective reasoning boundary of the task.